20 licensed Las Vegas contractors · Independently reviewed · IICRC certified · Serving all zip codes

 Category 1, 2, or 3: How Contamination Level Changes Everything

-My flood started as Category 1.
-Clean water from a monsoon.
-By the time I noticed the wall damage six weeks later, the standing water behind the drywall had degraded to Category 2.
-The category of your water determines everything about cost, safety protocols, and what can be saved.
-I wish someone had explained this to me on day one.
+My flood started as Category 1, clean water from a monsoon.
+By the time I finally noticed the wall damage six weeks later, the water trapped behind the drywall had already degraded to Category 2.
+Knowing your water's category matters because it determines cost, required safety protocols, and which materials can realistically be saved.
+Nobody explained that to me when it would have actually helped.

 The IICRC S500 Standard classifies water damage into three categories based on contamination level.
 The category determines which materials can be saved, which must be demolished, and what safety protocols technicians must follow.